mackdelany/processingpipeline/README.md

 # Processing Pipeline

 This a template with which you can build your own package to clean and process tabular data.
-The template allows you to create a flexible processing pipeline for easily iterating and experiment with features, data structure and model selection.
+The template provides a flexible processing pipeline for easily iterating and experimenting with features, data structure and model selection.

 Take the raw data shown below as an example.
-Using our `data_parameters.py` file, we can easily encode what processes to execute on which features, and in what order.
+Using our `data_parameters.py` file, we can encode what processes to execute on which features, and in what order.
 This includes multiple mechanisms for dealing with null values, renaming features, scaling, standardizing, custom functions, mapping new values and hot encoding.

 | Animal | Habitat | AverageWeight  | ChineseZodiacYear | Domesticated | MaxLifespan |